ptrevordacty1/cs360-final/README.md

 The client connects to the server on port 54789 and is then able to run the following commands:
 - exit:             Exit the server process corresponding to this client.
-- cd <pathname>:    Changes the client's directory to <pathname>.
+- cd 'pathname':    Changes the client's directory to 'pathname'.
-- rcd <pathname>:   Changes the server's directory to <pathname>.
+- rcd 'pathname':   Changes the server's directory to 'pathname'.
 - ls:               Lists the contents of the client's current directory.
 - rls:              Lists the contents of the server's current directory.
-- get <pathname>:   Get the file at <pathname> from the server and store it locally.
+- get 'pathname':   Get the file at <pathname> from the server and store it locally.
-- show <pathname>:  Print the contents of the file at <pathname> from the server.
+- show 'pathname':  Print the contents of the file at <pathname> from the server.
-- put <pathname>:   Copy the contents of the local file at <pathname> to the server.
+- put 'pathname':   Copy the contents of the local file at <pathname> to the server.